UDOOboard/X86II-Docs/docs/01_Introduction/00_Introduction.md

 # UDOO X86
-**UDOO X86** is the New PC: the most powerful maker board ever and an Arduino&trade; 101-compatible platform, all embedded on the same board.
+**UDOO X86** is the New PC: the most powerful maker board ever and an Arduino&trade; Leonardo-compatible platform, all embedded on the same board.

-On UDOO X86 you can run all the software available for the PC world, from gaming to video streaming, from graphical editors to professional development platforms, plus all the software for the Arduino&trade; 101 world, including all the sketches, libraries and the official Arduino&trade; 101 IDE.
+On UDOO X86 you can run all the software available for the PC world, from gaming to video streaming, from graphical editors to professional development platforms, plus all the software for the Arduino&trade; Leonardo world, including all the sketches, libraries and the official Arduino&trade; Leonardo IDE.

 UDOO X86 embeds two processors made by Intel&reg;:
-* a Quad Core 64-bit new-generation x86 Braswell 14nm processors, designed for the PC domain (The N-Series Intel® Pentium® / Celeron® and x5-Series Atom family of System-on-Chips (SoCs) formerly coded as Braswell is a series of Quad Core SoCs with 64-bit instruction set and very low TDP.)
+* a Quad Core 64-bit new-generation x86 [**Braswell**](https://ark.intel.com/compare/91831,91830) 14nm processors, designed for the PC domain (The N-Series Intel® Pentium® / Celeron® and x5-Series Atom family of System-on-Chips (SoCs) formerly coded as Braswell is a series of Quad Core SoCs with 64-bit instruction set and very low TDP.)
-* the Intel&reg; Curie&trade; module, the same of Arduino&trade; 101, designed for wearables
+* the [**Microchip ATmega32U4**](https://www.microchip.com/wwwproducts/en/ATmega32u4) 8-bit AVR microcontroller, the same of *Arduino&reg; Leonardo*.

-While the X86 Braswell processor can run all the Windows, Linux, Android X86 64bit Distros you want to use as desktop PC, the Intel&reg; Curie&trade; allows easy access to a Arduino&trade; 101 environment.
+While the X86 Braswell processor can run all the Windows, Linux, Android X86 64bit Distros you want to use as desktop PC, the ATmega32U4 allows easy access to a Arduino&trade; Leonardo environment.

 Download the [**User Manual**](http://download.udoo.org/files/UDOO_X86/Doc/UDOO_X86_MANUAL.pdf) to have more complete explanation of the UDOO X86 hardware.